zenml-io/zenml/docs/book/component-gallery/step-operators/spark.md

         """Launches the step on Spark."""
 ```

-Under the base class, the first thing you will spot is the instance parameters:
+Under the base configuration, you will see is the main configuration parameters:

 - `master` is the master URL for the cluster where Spark will run.
 You might
 see different schemes for this URL with varying cluster managers such as